Streamline Moderne: Architecture

-Streamline Moderne appeared most often in buildings related to transportation and movement, such as bus and train stations, airport terminals, roadside cafes, and port buildings.
+Streamline Moderne appeared most overtly in buildings related to transportation and movement, such as bus and train stations, airport terminals, roadside cafes, and port buildings.
 It had characteristics common with modern architecture, including a horizontal orientation, rounded corners, the use of glass brick walls or porthole windows, flat roofs, chrome-plated hardware, and horizontal grooves or lines in the walls.
-They were frequently white or in subdued pastel colors.
+Structures were frequently white or in subdued pastel colors.

 An example of this style is the Aquatic Park Bathhouse in the Aquatic Park Historic District, in San Francisco.
 Built beginning in 1936 by the Works Progress Administration, it features the distinctive horizontal lines, classic rounded corners railing and windows of the style, resembling the elements of ship.
 The interior preserves much of the original decoration and detail, including murals by artist and color theoretician Hilaire Hiler.
 The architects were William Mooser Jr. and William Mooser III.
 It is now the administrative center of Aquatic Park Historic District.

 The Normandie Hotel in San Juan, Puerto Rico, which opened during 1942, is built in the stylized shape of the ocean liner SS Normandie, and displays the ship's original sign.
 The Sterling Streamliner Diners in New England were diners designed like streamlined trains.

+Another example is Hollywood, California's Julian Medical Building, which has been described as a "landmark", "an architectural masterpiece", and "one of the crowning achievements of Streamline Moderne."
+The building's distinctive features include a rounded Moderne corner, windswept tower, and pylon-separated horizontally-reinforced windows.

-Although Streamline Moderne houses are less common than streamline commercial buildings, residences do exist.
-The Lydecker House in Los Angeles, built by Howard Lydecker, is an example of Streamline Moderne design in residential architecture.
+Streamline Moderne residences are less common than streamline commercial buildings.
+The Lydecker House in Los Angeles, built by Howard Lydecker, is one example.
 In tract development, elements of the style were sometimes used as a variation in postwar row housing in San Francisco's Sunset District.